HomeBlogThe ERP Modernization Dilemma: Layer vs. Replacement in 2026

 The conventional wisdom has been simple: replace it all.
 Implement a modern cloud ERP, join the current era.
 But the conventional wisdom ignores a critical reality: most organizations can't afford the cost, risk, or disruption of a full rip-and-replace.

-The Five Paths
+The Five Paths (Not Two)

-Full ERP Replacement
+1. Full ERP Replacement

 Retire your legacy SAP R/3, Oracle E-Business Suite, or older Microsoft Dynamics.
 Implement a cloud ERP from the same vendor or a new one.
+Migrate all data, reconfigure processes, retrain everyone.

 When this makes sense: Your legacy system is approaching end-of-life support, your business model is fundamentally changing, new regulations require capabilities your system cannot provide.